Sobibor extermination camp: Liquidation and demolition

 Until midnight I lay on the earth.
 I could hear shouts and screams from all directions.
 At midnight, I heard shooting close to me and the voices of Germans say: "Nobody is here."
 They left...
 I reached [Lager] IV.
 I saw the open door of a watchtower.
 Nobody was around.
 I climbed the ladder of the tower and jumped outside over the fences and mines.
 I fell on the railway and escaped to the forest.

 Early the next day, 15 October, the Sobibor SS were joined by numerous SS including Hermann Höfle, as well as eighty Wehrmacht soldiers.
 They marched the remaining 159 prisoners to Lager III and shot them.
 The Nazis launched a manhunt, worried that the advancing Red Army would find the Polish countryside scattered with witnesses to their crimes.
 SS officers, Wehrmacht soldiers, and Luftwaffe airplanes swept the surrounding area, while locals were offered bounties for assisting.
 Several SS officers involved in the manhunt were put up for medals for their "incisive action".

 Surviving German documents show that 59 escapees were caught in the nearby villages of Sobibór and Różanka on 17 and 18 October.
 The Germans recovered weapons from them, including a hand grenade.
 A few days later, on 21 October, another five Jews were killed by Wehrmacht soldiers near Adampol and an additional eight in Sawin.
 In all, records indicate that at least 107 escapees were killed specifically by the Germans, while another 23 are known to have been killed by non-Germans.
 Jules Schelvis estimates that roughly 30 died in other ways before the end of the war.

 On 19 October, SS chief Himmler ordered that the camp be closed.
 Jewish slave labourers were sent to Sobibor from Treblinka in order to dismantle the camp.
 They demolished the gas chambers and most of the camp buildings, but left behind several barracks for future use by Baudienst.
 The work was finished by the end of the October, and all of the Jews brought from Treblinka were shot between 1 November and 10 November.

 Aftermath

 Survivors

 Several thousand deportees to Sobibor were spared the gas chambers because they were transferred to slave-labour camps in the Lublin reservation, upon arriving at Sobibor.
 These people spent several hours at Sobibor and were transferred almost immediately to slave-labour projects including Majdanek and the Lublin airfield camp, where materials looted from the gassed victims were prepared for shipment to Germany.
 Other forced labour camps included Krychów, Dorohucza, and Trawniki.
 Most of these prisoners were murdered in the November 1943 massacre Operation Harvest Festival, or perished in other ways before the end of the war.
 Of the 34,313 Jews deported to Sobibor from the Netherlands according to train schedules, 18 are known to have survived the war.
-In June 2019 the last known survivor of the revolt, Simjon Rosenfeld, who was born in Ukraine, died at a retirement home near Tel Aviv, Israel, aged 96.
+In June 2019 the last known survivor of the revolt, Simjon Rosenfeld, who was born in what is now Belarus, died at a retirement home near Tel Aviv, Israel, aged 96.